NLnetLabs/rpki-doc/source/krill/ui.rst

+.. _doc_krill_using_ui:

 Using the UI
 ============

 For most use cases, the user interface is the easiest way to use Krill.
-Most operations, including creating a CA, connecting to a Regional or National Internet Registry parent and publication server, as well as managing ROAs can be done from the UI.
+Creating a CA, connecting to a Regional or National Internet Registry parent and publication server, as well as managing ROAs can all be done from the UI.

 You can access the user interface in a browser on the server running Krill at ``https://localhost:3000``.
 By default, Krill generates a self-signed TLS certificate, so you will have to accept the security warning that your browser will give you.

-If you want to access the UI from a different computer, you can either set up a reverse proxy on your server running Krill, or set up local port forwarding with SSH, for example:
+If you want to access the UI from a different computer, you can either set up a reverse proxy on your server running Krill, or set up local port forwarding with SSH from your computer, for example:

 .. code-block:: bash